rust-lang/book/second-edition/nostarch/chapter15.md

 before the end of main.` text, showing that the `drop` method code is called to drop `c` at that point.

-We can use code specified in a `Drop` trait implementation in many ways to make cleanup convenient and safe: for instance, we could use it to create our own memory allocator!
-With the `Drop` trait and Rust’s ownership system, we don’t have to remember to clean up because Rust does it automatically.
+You can use code specified in a `Drop` trait implementation in many ways to make cleanup convenient and safe: for instance, you could use it to create your own memory allocator!
+With the `Drop` trait and Rust’s ownership system, you don’t have to remember to clean up because Rust does it automatically.

-We also don’t have to worry about accidentally cleaning up values still in use because that would cause a compiler error: the ownership system that makes sure references are always valid also ensures that `drop` gets called only once when the value is no longer being used.
+You also don’t have to worry about problems resulting from accidentally cleaning up values still in use: the ownership system that makes sure references are always valid also ensures that `drop` gets called only once when the value is no longer being used.